MVFofanov/BI_2021_Python/README.md

 OR

-You can find the path to modules with this command
+You can find the path to OpenCRAVAT modules with this command

 ` ` `
 oc config md